zooba/pymanager/doc/using.rst

 ---------------------

-For situations where an MSIX cannot be installed, such as some older administrative distribution platforms, there is an MSI available from `python.org <https://www.python.org/downloads>`_.
-This MSI has no user interface, and can only perform per machine installs to its default location in Program Files.
-It will attempt to modify the system :envvar:`PATH` to include this install location, but be sure to validate this on your configuration.
+For situations where an MSIX cannot be installed, such as some older administrative distribution platforms, there is an MSI available from the python.org downloads page.
+This MSI has no user interface, and can only perform per-machine installs to its default location in Program Files.
+It will attempt to modify the system :envvar:`PATH` environment variable to include this install location, but be sure to validate this on your configuration.

-Be aware that the MSI package does not bundle any runtimes, and so is not suitable for installs into offline environments.
-See the later sections on offline installs and administrative configuration for information on handling these scenarios.
+Be aware that the MSI package does not bundle any runtimes, and so is not suitable for installs into offline environments without also creating an offline install index.
+See :ref:`pymanager-offline` and :ref:`pymanager-admin-config` for information on handling these scenarios.

+Runtimes installed by the MSI are shared with those installed by the MSIX, and are all per-user only.
+The Python install manager does not support installing runtimes per-machine.
+To emulate a per-machine install, you can use ``py install --target=<shared location>`` as administrator and add your own system-wide modifications to :envvar:`PATH`, the registry, or the Start menu.

-When the MSIX is installed, but commands are not available on :envvar:`PATH`, they can be found under :file:`%LocalAppData%\Microsoft\WindowsApps\PythonSoftwareFoundation.PythonManager_3847v3x7pw1km` or :file:`%LocalAppData%\Microsoft\WindowsApps\PythonSoftwareFoundation.PythonManager_qbz5n2kfra8p0`, depending on whether it was installed from python.org or through the Windows Store.
+When the MSIX is installed, but commands are not available in the :envvar:`PATH` environment variable, they can be found under :file:`%LocalAppData%\\Microsoft\\WindowsApps\\PythonSoftwareFoundation.PythonManager_3847v3x7pw1km` or :file:`%LocalAppData%\\Microsoft\\WindowsApps\\PythonSoftwareFoundation.PythonManager_qbz5n2kfra8p0`, depending on whether it was installed from python.org or through the Windows Store.
 Attempting to run the executable directly from Program Files is not recommended.

+.. _pymanager-admin-config:

 Administrative Configuration
 ----------------------------